-The management option plan of the Corporation adopted on October 16, 2009 (the "Option Plan") allows the Corporation the opportunity to grant options to purchase Common Shares to executive officers.
-See "Management Option Plan" for a detailed description of the terms and conditions attaching to options issued under the Option Plan.
+The management option plan of the Corporation adopted on October 16, 2009 (the "Option Plan") allows the Corporation the opportunity to grant options to purchase common shares to executive officers.
+See "Management Option Plan" for a detailed description of the terms and conditions attaching to options granted under the Option Plan.

 On June 8, 2011, the Board of Directors approved an annual option grant plan (the "Annual Grant Plan") which provides guidelines for annual grants of options to NEOs and other members of the senior management team.
-The Board of Directors also approved a maximum number of options that may be granted by the Human Resources and Compensation Committee pursuant to the Annual Grant Plan, which corresponded to the maximum number of Common Shares reserved for issuance under the Option Plan as at June 8, 2011, and delegated to such committee the power to administer and modify, from time to time, the Annual Grant Plan and grant options on an annual basis in accordance with the terms thereof.
+The Board of Directors also approved a maximum number of options that may be granted by the Human Resources and Compensation Committee pursuant to the Annual Grant Plan, which corresponded to the maximum number of common shares reserved for issuance under the Option Plan as at June 8, 2011, and delegated to such committee the power to administer and modify, from time to time, the Annual Grant Plan and grant options on an annual basis in accordance with the terms thereof.
 The first grants under the Annual Grant Plan were made on January 18, 2012.
-As at April 16, 2015, a total of 129,674,613 Common Shares remained issuable under the Option Plan (taking into account the Share Split).
+As at April 12, 2016, a total of 4,683,134 options remained issuable under the Option Plan.